KunQayz/FrontEnd_FinalWebsite/readme.md

 # Git Commits & Branching

-Below is a image where I uploaded my website and where I did my commits, it also has my repositories and my branches.
+Below is an image where I uploaded my website and where I did my commits, it also has my repositories and my branches.

 ![branchrepo](https://user-images.githubusercontent.com/25174121/33620422-b8de29f6-d9df-11e7-8f9d-6a10b790d79d.jpg)